 - Expand Display Driver, Right-click on Installed display (Graphics) Driver then Select properties.

-- Here move to Driver Tab you will get Rollback Driver option,
+- Here move to Driver Tab you will get the Rollback Driver option,

 - Click on it select the reason why you going back to the previous version and click next.